Western Animation: Superman vs. the Elite aka: Superman VS The Elite

 The film also adds the character of Vera Black.

 Adaptational Villainy: Superman, sort of.
 In the comic, Superman only pretends to lobotomize Manchester Black.
 Here, he actually does it, as well as strip the rest of the Elite of their superpowers, which Superman rarely does.
+Justified, however, in that it's strongly implied their powers will return eventually.

 Brains: Evil; Brawn: Good: Played with.
 Manchester Black has telepathic and telekinetic powers, both typical mental powers.
 On the other hand, Superman has Flying Brick powers, standard brawn abilities.
 Their personalities are a complete inversion of the trope, though.